 Matthew 19:30 states, “But many that are first shall be last; and the last shall be first.”
 You may also read Matthew 20:16, Mark 10:31 and Luke 13:30.
 All three verses contain a statement similar to “the first shall be last and the last shall be first.”
 These verses have dual meanings.

 One meaning is that people who are first—“important”—in this life, will not necessarily have such status in the kingdom of God.
 Those who are of lesser standing—“the weak of the world”—are normally those God calls (I Cor.
 1:27).
 It is, then, these individuals who will have top—FIRST—positions in God’s kingdom.

 God does not show favoritism.
-All people will be called to salvation: a handful during mankind’s 6,000 years of self-rule; later, the rest of humanity during the Millennium and Last Great Day.
+All people will be called to salvation: a handful during mankind’s 6,000 years of self-rule; later, the rest of humanity.
 Likewise, God will build the future physical Israelite tribes—with the assistance of spiritual Israelites, those called into the Church and born into God’s kingdom at Christ’s Return—into a model nation that will lead all other nations in attaining universal success, prosperity, peace and joy!